How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 Video

-Have you ever wanted to learn about inpatient mental health treatment but were afraid to ask?
-Maybe you’re wondered about it for yourself or a friend.
-Maybe you’ve been curious about how it connects to therapy in the mental healthcare continuum.
+Maybe you’ve considered it as an option for yourself or a friend.
+Maybe you’re curious about how it connects to therapy in the continuum of mental health care.
 Or maybe you just want to know what to do in case of a mental health emergency.
-Regardless of why you wondered, we’re here to help!

 On This Page